rstudio/rticles/inst/rmarkdown/templates/acs/skeleton/README.md

-Known Bugs
+Known issues
 ===
 - email escape
-- muti-author problem
+- muti-author problem(soloved 20141104)
+- figure: echo must be set as F to show figure in a chunk